SublimeLinter/SublimeLinter/README.markdown

 It's easy to add language support.
 Take a look at the [linter repository](http://github.com/lunixbochs/linters "Linter Repository") for examples.

 Linters in your Sublime Text `User/linters` folder will be automatically used.
+You can also import `Linter` and subclass it inside `plugin_loaded()` from any other Sublime plugin.

 Installation
 -----